 Sara Baker, who graduated from UM in 2015 and served as the Student Opportunities VISTA before becoming a North Mississippi VISTA leader, is the cross service year programming coordinator for NYC Service, an initiative of the city of New York.

 “Service has long been a part of my life,” Baker said.
 “The most fulfilling aspect of being able to serve as a VISTA, VISTA leader and through UM College Corps was getting to know different communities around Mississippi and seeing the hard work that not only organizations and programs, but also community members and volunteers put into fighting poverty.

 “I feel truly privileged to have had the opportunity to work with the VISTAs, students and Mississippians who were engaged in the struggle to alleviate poverty.
 I gained and honed many skills needed to make my professional aspirations a reality while being able to dedicate years of my life to making my home state better.”

 Many other VISTAs have continued their education after their year of service.
 NMVP alumni have gone into graduate programs at Brandeis University, Princeton University, Stanford University, the University of Georgia and Vanderbilt University.

-Nylander said he is inspired about the prospect of expanding the program and continuing to strengthen connections between the NMVP and the McLean Institute’s other initiatives.
+Nylander said he is inspired about the prospect of expanding the program and continuing to strengthen connections between the NMVP and the Grisham-McLean Institute’s other initiatives.

-“The goals and mission of NMVP and the McLean Institute align perfectly, and we look forward to NMVP’s future growth and continued success,” he said.
+“The goals and mission of NMVP and the Grisham-McLean Institute align perfectly, and we look forward to NMVP’s future growth and continued success,” he said.

-For more information on VISTA service opportunities, contact VISTA leaders Shannon Curtis and Edy Dingus at VISTA@olemiss.edu or 662-915-2397.
+For more information on VISTA service opportunities, contact the VISTA Leader at VISTA@olemiss.edu or 662-915-2397.